rollbar/Rollbar.NET/README.md

 ## More Information about the SDK

-More detailed information about Rollbar.NET usage and API reference are available at [Rollbar.NET SDK Documentation](https://docs.rollbar.com/docs/dotnet)
+More details about Rollbar.NET usage and API reference are available at [Rollbar.NET SDK Documentation](https://docs.rollbar.com/docs/dotnet).

 ## Help / Support